 There’s something perfect about the roller coasters and Ferris wheels in the summer, especially on a warm afternoon.

 Take the kids to California’s Great America for the afternoon of their lives, or to a place like Six Flags Discovery Kingdom to enjoy both thrill rides and educational fun.

 At the Aquarium of the Bay, you’ll find seven different habitats that represent the ecosystems of the bay area.

 A favorite of many visitors is the crystal-clear tunnels filled with 20,000 species of sea creatures.

 Getting In: Aquarium of the Bay tickets are included on the Go San Francisco pass.

 There you go – plenty of fun ideas for things to do in San Francisco in September to help you plan your Labor Day weekend itinerary.

-Remember, some of these great attraction options are included on the Go San Francisco Card, where you can save up to 55% on combined admission vs paying at the gate.
+Remember, some of these great attraction options are included on the Go San Francisco pass, where you can save up to 55% on combined admission vs paying at the gate.

-Please note, the Labor Day weekend events taking place at some of these attractions may be separately ticketed and not included with the Go San Francisco Card.
+Please note, the Labor Day weekend events taking place at some of these attractions may be separately ticketed and not included with the Go San Francisco pass.

 We hope you consider visiting some of these attractions to help round out your summer vacation in style.